 - Generate employment opportunities for skilled and unskilled labourers, especially unemployed youths.

 The NBM has now been extended till 2019-20.
 This extended mission aims at ensuring holistic development of the Bamboo Sector.
-It aims at establishing effective linkage between the industry and the producer.
+It aims at establishing an effective linkage between the industry and the producer.
 Approval has been granted by the Cabinet Committee on Economic Affairs (CCEA) to set up an executive committee for the enlisting the guidelines of the National Bamboo Mission, including the norms for different interventions at certain intervals according to the needs and recommendations of the states, with the Agriculture and Farmer’s Welfare Ministry’s approval.

 - The scheme would, directly and indirectly, benefit the farmers, local artisans and associated people engaged in the bamboo sector, inclusive of the associated industries.